 The Company reviews long-lived assets and certain identifiable intangibles for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 The Company assesses the recoverability of such assets based upon estimated cash flow forecasts.
-Charges of \$146, \$747 and \$550 were incurred in fiscal 2004, 2005 and 2006 to write-down the carrying value of certain long-lived assets.
+Charges of \$747 and \$550 were incurred in fiscal 2005 and 2006, respectively, to write-down the carrying value of certain long-lived assets.
+No such charges were incurred in fiscal 2007.